ibnlanre/portal/README.md

 - `$set`: Update the state with a new value.
 - `$use`: A [React][react] [hook][hook] for managing state within functional components.
 - `$sub`: Subscribe to state changes to react to updates.
-- `$tap`: Access deeply nested stores using a dot-separated string.
+- `$key`: Access deeply nested stores using a dot-separated string.

 ### Accessing State with $get